LibCrowds/docs/docs/collections/details.md

 This is where the core settings for collection microsite's are configured.
-The available settings are explained in moew detail below.
+The available settings are explained in more detail below.

 ??? info "Administrator rights required"